CodySchaaf/Blog_Archive/source/_posts/2014-05-13-takeaways-from-railsconf-2014.markdown

 ```

 Now all of this code really should be part of some subscription class, but since it
-depends on the user it seems to have just been crammed into this code.
+depends on the user it seems to have just been crammed into this model.
 It doesn't
-look like much, but remember this is a user model that would have hundred of other
+look like much, but remember this is a user model that typically has hundreds of other
-lines of code, likely with more examples of logic that needs to be moved.
-To move this
+lines of code, likely with more examples of logic that need to be moved out as well.
-code out though you are going to need pass along the user.
+To move this code out though you are going to need pass along the user.
 Originally I wanted to make
-a instance variable called user and pass him into the initialization, but I found out
+an instance variable called user and pass him into the initialization, but I found out
-that there is a slightly sexier way to go about it through the use of a struct.
+that there is a slightly sexier way to go about it through the use of a `Struct`.

 ```ruby Tute Costa's Solution https://github.com/tute/refactoring-workshop/blob/tute-solutions/4-service-objects/app-solution-tute.rb Full Source Code